-This guide provides answers to frequently asked questions (FAQs) about integrating Azure into an enterprise environment using ARM (Azure Resource Manager) architecture.
+This guide provides answers to frequently asked questions (FAQ) about integrating Azure into an enterprise environment using ARM (Azure Resource Manager) architecture.

 For an introduction to Sumo Logic’s solution for obtaining application and infrastructure data (logs and metrics) for Azure services using Azure Monitor, see Azure Monitoring.